daikichiba9511/dotfiles/README.md

 - starship (prompt)
 - nodejs == 19.x

-I have prepared task files in the 'tasks' directory (e.g install prerequire of neovim and so on) If you want to know about it more, Please see 'tasks' directory.
+I have prepared task files in the 'tasks' directory (For example, install prerequires of neovim) If you want to know about it more, Please see 'tasks' directory.

 ## Screenshot